 This is the easiest way to pay because your bank or building society makes the payment for you.
 You won't have to queue to pay in the post office or local store.
 Find out more about Direct Debit here.

 Have the right bank, building society or Credit Union account

 This is essential to be able to receive monthly Universal Credit payments and set up Direct Debits to pay your bills.
 The Post Office Card Account is not ideal for receiving Universal Credit because it doesn't offer services like Direct Debit and Standing Order and you can't have wages paid in.

-South Yorkshire Credit Union offer a budget account to receive Universal Credit and pay essential bills.
+Community First Credit Union offer a budget account to receive Universal Credit and pay essential bills.
 Find out more about the budget account.

 Most high street banks offer basic bank accounts which do offer these services along with online banking which makes it even easier to manage your money.